ekoteq/replybot/README.md

 		3. `venv\Scripts\activate.bat`

-	3. `python -m pip install -r requirements.txt`
+	2. `python -m pip install -r requirements.txt`

+	3. Update the .env file with relevant secrets

-4. Modify the .env and config.json files with relevant secrets and settings.
+	4. Update the config.json file with relevant settings

-5. Right-click either the `start.pyw` or `core.py` files and open it with Python.
+	5. Right click desired script and open with Python.

 # Installation
 1. Obtain a copy of Python v3.11 or higher and install it on the same system where the